OyelekeOlayemi/Railways-ChatBot/README.md

 - You can interact verbally or by typing your Query
 - You can choose Male/Female Assistent, whichever you are confortable to talk with.
 - This bot usefull for peoples who use railways as mode of transportation

+## About Data
+- Data for this bot is created by me and its created wih the help of [Indian Railway Website FAQ's](https://indianrailways.info/)
+## Future Aspects
+- By getting more data we can train this bot to Answer more query
+- This Bot can be modified according to training data proivded to it and used in different sectors and help in Customer Support in different Companys, Example: This can be used by delevery plaforms like amazon, zomato, swiggy as there customer support it can answer there customer querys.